ninchat/ninchat-nodejs/Bot.md

 The `begin` event is emitted whenever a new customer has been accepted.
 Channel id is a unique identifier (string) for the chat.
 The `end` event is emitted when the chat ends.
-Between them, `messages` and `receive` are emitted whenever the customer has written something.
+Between them, `messages` and `receive` events are emitted whenever the customer sends something.

 A `messages` callback receives text messages as an array of objects.
 (Normally the array contains just one message.)
 A text message object contains the